infinum/ios-viper-xcode-templates/Documentation/Viper x SwiftUI Guide.md

 }
 ```
-For project code examples and further details, please refer to the [SwiftUIxViper Demo Project](../Demo/SwiftUI%20Viper%20Demo).
+For project code examples and further details, please refer to the [SwiftUI x Viper DemoProject](../Demo/SwiftUI Viper Demo).